 - choose energizing music to help you focus

-The number one reason authors fail to publish a book is they never finish the book they intend to publish.
+The number one reason authors fail to publish a book is that they never finish their project.
 Why?

 Because they didn’t form a good writing habit.